opensovereigncloud/docs/docs/iaas/kubernetes/cloud-controller-manager.md

 InstanceMetadata returns metadata of a node instance, which includes :

 - `ProviderID`:  Provider is combination of ProviderName(Which is nothing but set to `IronCore`)
-- `InstanceType`:  InstanceType is set to referencing MachineClas name by the instance.
+- `InstanceType`:  InstanceType is set to referencing MachineClass name by the instance.
 - `NodeAddresses`: Node addresses are calculated from the IP information available from NetworkInterfaces of the machine.
 - `Zone`:  Zone is set to referenced MachinePool name.

 ## Load balancing for Services of type LoadBalancer
 `LoadBalancer` service allows external access to Kubernetes services within a cluster, ensuring traffic is distributed effectively.
 Within the CCM there is a controller that listens for `Service` objects of type `LoadBalancer`.
-It then interacts with cloud provider specific API's to provision, configure, and manage the load balancer.
-Below is the detailed explaination on how API's are implemeted in IronCore cloud-provider.
+It then interacts with cloud provider specific APIs to provision, configure, and manage the load balancer.
+Below is the detailed explanation on how APIs are implemented in IronCore cloud-provider.

 **Get LoadBalancer Name**